rust-lang/rfcs/text/0000-std-aware-cargo.md

 In general, the same restrictions for building `core` will apply to building `std`.
 These include:

-* Users of the stable compiler must use the source used to build the current rust compiler
+* Users of the stable compiler must use the source used to build the current Rust compiler
 * Only compile time features considered `stable` may be used outside of nightly.
 Initially the list of `stable` features would be empty, and stabilizing these features would require a PR/RFC to `libstd`.

 ### User Interaction